 There have been case reports of eosinophillic panniculitis 7 in patients with Kimura disease and some authors have reported presentations with nephrotic syndrome 8.

-Histologically Kimura disease is characterised by:
+Histologically Kimura disease is characterized by:

 - proliferation of lymphoid follicles